BetweenBooks/BetweenBooks.github.io/updates/2021/a-world-without-police-2021.md

 bookshopLink: https://uk.bookshop.org/books/a-world-without-police-how-strong-communities-make-cops-obsolete/9781839760051
 imageUrl: /images/book-images/a-world-without-police-2021.webp
 pages: 288
 tags:
  - activism
 date: 2021-10-03
 summary: |
-  This is a very legitimate and intense book, with a strong American focus.
+  <p>This is a very legitimate and intense book, with a strong American
+  focus.
 It argues that the police are actively harmful, and points out all sorts of issues with "improvement" programs, and more generally the structure that supports the policing apparatus.
 I went in to this book